FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-settings.rst

 License
 ^^^^^^^

 Use the License settings to set the location to the license file.
-A relative path is evaluated relative to the executable `Firely.IdentityServer.exe`.
+A relative path is evaluated relative to the executable ``Firely.IdentityServer.Core.exe``.
 You can use the same licensefile that came with Firely Server.

 .. code-block:: json